kevmhughes/TriBook/README.md

 <img src="readme-images/view-your-bookings-view_desktop.png"/>

-#### View or Edit Your Apartments view:
+### View or Edit Your Apartments View:
-* see all of your apartments on the Tribook application
+* see all of their apartments on the Tribook application
 * sort apartments based on latest and oldest listing, listed or delisted, apartment name, and price
 * list and delist apartments
 * edit a specific apartment